In praise of the colour yellow

 This species was first described as Bignonia stans by Swedish naturalist Carolus Linnaeus (1707-1778), also called Carl von Linné, but was moved to the genus Tecoma in 1819 by French botanist Antoine Laurent de Jussieu (1748-1836).
 It seems that he made a mistake, as he named it after what he thought was the Aztec name of the plant, tecomaxochitl, which, however, is the name of another member of the bignonia family, the calabash tree (Crescentia cujete).

 Yellow trumpetbush, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

-Seeking shelter under an umbrella, this Buddhist monk is waiting for the rain to stop. – Anuradhapura, Sri Lanka.
+Seeking shelter under an umbrella, this Buddhist monk in Anuradhapura, Sri Lanka, is waiting for the rain to stop.
 (Photo copyright © by Kaj Halberg)